-First on CBS (Carol’s network) 12 November 1963, now available in its entirety on YouTube here.
+First on CBS (Carol’s network) 12 November 1963, now available in its entirety here.
 Saw this when I was eight—and note the date: This was 10 days before President Kennedy was assassinated.
-Some bleak Thanksgiving weekend, that.
+Some bleak Thanksgiving weekend was to follow.

 Carol duos “Secret Love” with big handsome Art Lund starting at 1:22:30.
 Lund had a swoony hit a few years earlier with Leroy Anderson’s “Serenata” (which I heard in my bassinette and still adore); and people forget Carol Burnett started as a legit Broadway singer with an invigorating presence and great legs.
 A surprising amount of sexual energy makes it to the small screen here.

-Webster and Fain rearranged the music from the Doris Day MGM musical for this stage version and a new book was brought in by TV writer Paul Shuken, so it sounds nothing like the film version which—of course, my bonny John Wilson being involved—gave the Proms its version.
+Webster and Fain rearranged the music from the Doris Day MGM musical for this stage version and a new book was brought in so it sounds nothing like the film version which—of course, my bonny John Wilson being involved—gave the Proms its version.

 At around the same time of life baby John was home in Gateshead falling out of his high chair in excitement over the brand-new BBC news theme, I was in my crib in the living room of the old one-bedroom apartment in South Minneapolis jumping up and down in excitement to the theme of Captain Kangaroo on TV.